ibm-cloud-docs/cloud-object-storage/manage-scc.md

 * Monitor for controls and goals that pertain to {{site.data.keyword.cos_short}}.
 * Define rules for {{site.data.keyword.cos_short}} that can help to standardize resource configuration.

 This service only supports the ability to view the results of your configuration scans in the Security and Compliance Center.
+It is not necessary to set up a collector to use configuration rules.
 {:note}

-## Monitoring security and compliance posture with {{site.data.keyword.cos_short}}
+## Governing {{site.data.keyword.cos_short}} resource configuration
-{: #monitor-cloud-object-storage}
+{: #govern-cloud-object-storage}

-As a security or compliance focal, you can use the {{site.data.keyword.cos_short}} [goals](x2117978){: term} to help ensure that your organization is adhering to the external and internal standards for your industry.
-By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](x2034950){: term}, you can identity potential issues as they arise.
+As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define configuration rules for the instances of {{site.data.keyword.cos_short}} that you create.

-All of the goals for {{site.data.keyword.cos_short}} are added to the {{site.data.keyword.cloud_notm}} Best Practices Controls 1.0 profile but can also be mapped to other profiles.
-{: note}

-To start monitoring your resources, check out [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic-security-compliance-getting-started).

-### Available goals for {{site.data.keyword.cos_short}}
-{: #cloud-object-storage-available-goals}

 * Ensure that Cloud Object Storage buckets are only created in designated locations
 * Ensure that Cloud Object Storage buckets are only created in a certain storage class